mendix/docs/content/howto/mobile/native-debug.md

 1. You could start the app in [XCode or Android Studio](/howto/mobile/native-build-locally#building-app-project), either of which will give you more information and allow you to set breakpoint and inspect variable values.
 This approach is a bit more cumbersome.
 1. Get the log files directly from your device.

-The first approach is fairly self-explanatory.
+The first approach is self-explanatory.
 For information on getting log files directly from your device, however, see below.

 ### 4.1 Using Android Logcat